 Sensata Technologies to close Carrickfergus plant with loss of 270 jobs

-Staff told there will be a “phased closure” of the plant by early next year and that they are being made redundant because of a “perfect storm of European market conditions”
+Staff told they are being made redundant due to a “perfect storm of European market conditions”

 Sensata makes parts for the automotive and aviation industries.
 Photograph: iStock